Daniel (Old English poem): Contents

-Daniel is able to interpret the king’s dream and show him that his pride is becoming out of control, but King Nebuchadnezzar is quick to forget what Daniel told him.
-The poem then talks about the three youths being thrown into the “fiery furnace” for not bowing down and worshiping the Babylonian gods.
-This was a pretty common form of execution for the Babylonians.
+Daniel is able to interpret the king’s dream and show him that his pride is becoming out of control, however King Nebuchadnezzar is quick to forget what Daniel told him.
+The poem then talks about the three youths being thrown into the “fiery furnace” for not being subservient and worshiping the Babylonian gods.
 The furnace is supposed to represent the end for the youths and the youths represent faith in God.
 The furnace was so hot that the men who threw them in perished.
 An angel of God protected the youths from the flames of the furnace.
 Nebuchadnezzar was told that the men were alive and when he looked into the furnace he saw four men in the furnace and the three youth were unbound.
 Nebuchadnezzar then told the men to come out of the furnace; he then saw the power of God and gave the men promotions in his court.

 The poem says that Nebuchadnezzar is the most arrogant of men (Daniel, i 614).
 So God punishes him for his wickedness and castes him into exile for a while, but when he comes back he hasn’t changed his ways.
-So God eventually causes his kingdom to fall to another king, Cyrus the Mede.
+So God eventually causes his kingdom to fall to another king, Cyrus the Mede (Cyrus the Great).
 King Nebuchadnezzar has another dream the night before his kingdom falls.
-He is really flustered and scared because of what the dream showed him.
-Like before, no one in the country could tell the king the dream's meaning, then Daniel recites and interprets the king’s dream for him.
+He is flustered and scared because of what the dream showed him.
+Before, no one in the country could tell the king the dream's meaning, then Daniel recites and interprets the king’s dream for him.
 Daniel is quick to point out his pride and Nebuchadnezzar changes his ways quickly, but he is too late.
 The poem points out that Daniel knows what the dream means but he is almost too afraid to tell his king.